Course Number: 6730

 Type of Exam: Take-home essay (open-book).

-Basis for Grading Student Performance: Primarily exam (though grades can lowered if, for example, the student fails to turn in 5 reaction papers during the semester)
+Basis for Grading Student Performance: Primarily exam (though grades can be lowered if, for example, the student fails to turn in 5 reaction papers during the semester)